abbreviatedman/spellbound/data/quotes.md

 85
 00:03:03,802 --> 00:03:05,335
-Yeah... when we were on Earth.
+Yeah… when we were on Earth.

 86
 00:03:05,370 --> 00:03:06,690